JMSDOnline/vstacklet/README.md

 **A:** vStacklet is a utility for quickly getting a server with wordpress installed deployed.
 As is the nature of this script, it is not intended to be a modular script.
 It is intended to be a full kit that installs everything you need to get a server up and running (not individual components 1 at a time - though it is in the pipeline).

 **Q:** Why does vStacklet not support Ubuntu 16.04 and Debian 8?<br>
 **A:** Ubuntu 20.04/22.04 and Debian 11/12 are now becoming more common place with at least 90% of the providers on the market.
 This is why I have decided to deprecate support for Ubuntu 16.04/18.04 and Debian 8/9/10.
 This is to ensure that the script is as up-to-date as possible.
+> [!CAUTION]
-(Debian 9/10 and Ubuntu 18.04 are still supported, but are also being phased out as they reach EOL.
-Keep in mind that installing vStacklet on an EOL OS is not recommended and may cause issues.)
+> Debian 9/10 and Ubuntu 18.04 are no longer supported as they have hit EOL.
+Keep in mind that installing vStacklet on an EOL OS is not recommended and may cause issues.

 **Q:** What is the expected install time for vStacklet?<br>
 **A:** Total script install time on a General Shared CPU <a href="https://m.do.co/c/917d3ff0e1c8" target="_blank">Digital Ocean Droplet</a> sits at 12/minutes installing everything; CSF, MariaDB, NGinx, PHP8.1, Sendmail, SSL, Varnish, WordPress.
 This time assumes you are sitting attentively with the script running.
 There are a limited interactions to be made with the script and most of the softwares installed I have automated and logged.
 The most is the script will ask to continue.
 With the exception of Wordpress, the script will ask for database, database username, and database password (the database and user are to be created for the Wordpress install).